Secularist movement in Lebanon: Evangelical Secularism

 According to some scholars, such as Maya Mikdashi, the Laique Pride movement in Lebanon demanded, what she calls, an “Evangelical Secularism”.
 According to this notion, the individuals should first abolish their sectarian attachments and only then they can become secular citizens.
 What distinguishes Evangelical secularists within this movement is their emphasis on contrasting secularism with sectarianism rather than religion as a whole.
 In this sense, evangelical secularists did not immediately advocate the abolition of political sectarianism, but rather aimed to promote a "culture of secularism" in the public sphere.
 Their strategy focused on changing the attitudes of their fellow citizens, believing that only when the influence of sectarian culture diminished could Lebanon safely move away from political sectarianism.
+However, as pointed out by Maya Mikdashi secular activists did not put much attention to women's rights, it was assumed that ones the "culture of secularism" was homogenously obtained, sexual differences and women's rights will naturally become more liberal.
 Their main concern regarding political sectarianism is that changing it before citizens are ready could lead to one sect or religion dominating the state, potentially eroding Lebanese pluralism.
 Maya Mikdashi points to the fact that the evangelical sectarianism movement and aims did not suppress political sectarian lines in society.
 Instead, secularism created a new category of citizens, on the basis of superior, liberal and progressive moral values.

 Evangelical secularism adopts a broad and inclusive approach, drawing inspiration from diverse influences such as Muslim, Christian, statist, leftist, and queer perspectives.
 The central tenet revolves around a belief in the ability of individuals to transcend sectarian affiliations and to embody the characteristics of modern secular citizens.
 This form of secularism goes beyond mere ideology, actively pursuing personal growth and fostering integration into communities that transcend sectarian boundaries.

 The activism associated with evangelical secularism is characterized by campaigns advocating specific legal reforms.
 These initiatives include the promotion of an optional civil marriage law, a secular personal status law, and the removal of religious identification from census records.
 The overall goal of these campaigns is to challenge the dominant influence of religious and sectarian institutions.
 Advocates emphasize the need for the establishment of a secular or civil personal status, asserting authority over all aspects of life currently governed by religious personal status laws and the Laique Pride march.

 The public expression of evangelical secularism is prominently manifested in the Laique Pride marches, which function as a platform that brings together diverse causes and activist groups united under the common banner of secularism.
 The movement is driven by a collective desire for national unity, a reformed state, and a more resilient social structure.
+Central to this is the desire to strengthen the state's sovereignty over violence, by bringing gender-based violence from the domestic to the public sphere.
 Evangelical secularism is positioned as a dynamic force operating at the intersection of secularism and biopolitics, underscoring the intricate relationship between secular ideals and the governance of life.